How Does TRT Monitoring Work? - Balance My Hormones TRT in the UK

 Evidence Based Research

-Testosterone is an essential hormone secreted by the testes in men and ovaries in women.
-In men, it is involved in many important processes and helps maintain bone strength, muscle mass, and sexual function.
-Hence, its deficiency can cause serious health problems, including low sex drive and loss of muscle mass.
+Testosterone is an essential male sex hormone that’s involved in many bodily processes and helps maintain bone strength, muscle mass, and sexual function.
+Its deficiency can cause serious health problems, including low sex drive and loss of muscle mass.

-Most men with low testosterone are recommended TRT, a therapy that involves the administration of exogenous testosterone to bring blood testosterone levels back to normal.
-This treatment has helped many men get rid of their low T symptoms and improve the quality of their lives.
+Most men with low testosterone are recommended TRT that involves the administration of exogenous testosterone to bring blood testosterone levels within the normal range.

-Keep reading the article to learn what exactly is done during TRT monitoring and why it is important.
+Keep reading the article to learn what exactly is done during TRT monitoring and why it’s important.

 Take Hormone Quiz